 June through August brings prime beach weather, with highs in the 80s Fahrenheit and humidity that lasts into the evenings.
 Like other parts of the Lowcountry, it rains frequently in the summer, but showers are usually brief.
 Fall is typically peak surf season, as the waves get bigger but the temperatures stay warm enough, in the 60s and 70s, to be in the water.
 Winter brings average highs in the 40s and 50s and lots of wind, and spring temperatures climb back up to the 60s and 70s.

-What are the top things to do in Folly Beach?
+Top things to do in Folly Beach

 Folly Beach County Park